InnoPhaseIoT/innophase_doc/docs/Applications/2. Examples/Example_for_MQTT.rst

 |image50|

+.. rst-class:: imagefiguesclass
 Figure 27: CA Certificate generation

 3. Now we create a server key pair which will be used by the broker.